intersystems-community/oex-documentation/docs/company/members.md

 You cannot join a company if are already a member of another one.

 ## Admin: Managing Members
-Admin members can manage other members of a company.
+Admin member can manage other members of a company.
 The list of members is shown on a Members tab of the company profile.

 <img width="1188" alt="Screenshot 2020-10-24 at 21 59 08" src="https://user-images.githubusercontent.com/2781759/97091441-8d59ec80-1644-11eb-82cb-97a15dba2ed4.png">